Advocating for the public interest in British Columbia

 As a long-time forest activist who once worked in the forest industry, my message to the province regarding the closure of sawmills and loss of jobs is “we told you so.”
 For years we have been repeating the same message, that the province’s forests are being overcut and the result will be degraded ecosystems, loss of species, damage to fresh water supplies and the loss of jobs.
 The industry is the architect of its own demise and while forest forest workers are but pawns in this travesty, the forest companies have taken their well-subsidized profits and invested the money into sawmills in the U.S. where tree plantations grow many times faster than they do here.
 B.C.’s forests have been ravaged and while B.C. citizens are left with the mess, the corporations will continue to profit south of the border.
 This travesty is so sad, so predictable and was so preventable.

-The annual allowable cut (AAC) in BC’s forests has long been too high for good forest management.
-It was artificially made higher in recent years to deal with trees killed by the pine beetle infestation, but then never reduced as promised.
-Now forest companies are pushing for yet higher cut, and to cut the very last of our old growth forests while putting little back into BC.
-Companies are logging in or near watersheds, threatening water supply and raising the risk of flooded communities.
-Virtually all of BC’s forest cover has been logged; the end of old growth forests is called “timber falldown” and that’s where we are now.
-All of the crumbs of old growth forest that remain must be preserved, as many endangered populations rely on them from grizzlies to caribou.
-We must also ensure that forestry workers are given good jobs in properly-managed forests, value-added manufacturing or through retraining.
+The annual allowable cut (AAC) in BC’s forests has long been too high for sustainable forest management.
+It was artificially made higher in recent years to deal with trees killed by the pine beetle infestation, but was not subsequently reduced as promised.
+Now forest companies are pushing for yet higher cut, we well as to cut the last of our old growth forests since second growth is not proving profitable.
+Meanwhile, they while investing little back into BC, instead pulling back into planting and mills in the US.
+Companies are now logging in or near watersheds close to settlements, threatening water supply and increasing the risk of flooded communities.
+Virtually all of BC’s original forest cover has been logged; the end of old growth forests is called “timber falldown” and that’s where we are now.
+What should be done now?
+All of the crumbs of old growth forest that remain must be preserved, since so many endangered populations rely on them, from grizzlies to owls to mountain caribou.
+We must also ensure that forestry workers are given decent jobs in properly-managed forests, value-added manufacturing or through retraining.
 The forest corporations may talk about jobs but they have been busy closing mills and laying off workers while exporting our raw logs.
-This is unsustainable.
+This is unjust and unsustainable.